Skip to content

 Platform choice depends on operator and technology.
 The tested module must be able to directly interact with these platforms via its AT command set.

-• Lab timing: 6-12 weeks depending on complexity
+• Lab timing: typically several weeks to a few months depending on complexity

 For practical implementation, see PTCRB procedure and Required tests.